This article contains affiliate links

 When it comes to designing wildlife gardens you must remember your garden is not an island.
 It is very likely that wildlife in your garden will travel across many other gardens.

-Therefore it is always beneficial to create travel openings to your boundaries.
+Therefore, it is always beneficial to create travel openings to your boundaries.
 This could be a small hole at the bottom of your fence for creatures to past through.
 Try to identify the part of your garden boundary with the highest ecological value.

-For example if your garden backs onto a stream try to create familiar habitat next to it.
+For example, if your garden backs onto a stream try to create familiar habitat next to it.
 In such an example you could create a wildlife pond next to the boundary.
 This would allow wetland species to connect to the surrounding landscape.

 When deciding what habitats to encourage, think about what would naturally occur in your area.
 Do you have any information on the natural history of the area?
 Before your home was built was it a wetland, forest, or meadow?

-Sometimes it is good to look at satellite images of your area such as ‘Google Earth’.
+Sometimes it is good to look at satellite images of your locality such as ‘Google Earth’.
 See if you can identify green corridors within the landscape and where they travel.
 Try to view your garden within the greater landscape and ecological food web.

 Even if this exercise seems more symbolic than practical it is worth undertaking.
 Understanding the surrounding landscape can provide a valuable insight into local ecology.